Thingybob8055/embedded-systems-guessing-game/README.md

-# embedded-systems-guessing-game
+# Embedded Systems Guessing Game

-Guessing game for the ARM Mbed for practicing Embedded Systems and serial communication
+This was produced as part of an assignment for the 'CE223 - C Programming and Embedded Systems' module at University of Essex.